 For the past few months I have been working alongside my mentor, Karen, to organize a beach cleanup.
 This cleanup was no ordinary beach cleanup.
 It was a cleanup started by me to aid my community.
 The beaches in FL are constantly being covered in trash.
 These beautiful beaches aren’t so beautiful now.
 With constant littering, trash is strewn all over the beach sometimes going into the ocean and harming many sea animals.
 I wanted to do this project so I (and others) can enjoy the beach to its full extent, help raise awareness on the effect of littering and how its affecting our environment, and help to protect our endangered ocean species.
 I hope that by doing these weekly beach cleanups, they will help people realize the great danger they are putting not only onto themselves but nature as well.

 Completing this Capstone Project will continue to benefit my community and encourage others to take care of theirs as well.
 I have truly learned so much from this experience.
 These beach cleanups will hopefully open the eyes to people on how badly we are treating the earth.
-I appreciate all those who have helped me into finishing this project and all that I have learned.
+I appreciate all those who have helped me to finish this project and all that I have learned.